Jenga World Tour: Reception

-Jenga World Tour was universally panned by critics for its physics system and expensive price.
-IGN gave the Wii version of the game a 1.7 out of 10, saying, "We can't believe we're even listing off reasons not to buy a game based on a $10 box of blocks."
-GameShark gave the game a D- and reported that "... the game is an affront to everything good."
-GameSpot gave the game a 2 (terrible) rating out of ten, and stated, "Putting Jenga underwater does not make it worth twice the cost of regular Jenga."
-GameSpot also gave Jenga World Tour a dubious honor nomination for "Flat-Out Worst Game of 2007".
+Jenga World Tour received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.
+IGN said of the Wii version, "We can't believe we're even listing off reasons not to buy a game based on a $10 box of blocks."
+GameSpot said, "Putting Jenga underwater does not make it worth twice the cost of regular Jenga."
+GameSpot also gave the Wii version a dubious honor nomination for "Flat-Out Worst Game of 2007".

-GamePro listed Jenga World Tour as number 5 of Top Ten worst games of 2007 featuring the CD of Jenga being thrown against the wall of a building destroyed by controlled demolition.